Diamante-Smith/osticket-prereqs/README.md

 - Make sure you're in the "Admin Panel" -> Click on "Departments" -> Click on "Add New Department"

-- Under the settings for Parent, keep it as "Support" -> Name it "SysAdmins" -> For type, make it public
+- Under the settings for Parent, keep it as "Top Level Department" -> Name it "SysAdmins" -> For type, make it public

 - For the rest of the settings, you can choose to keep them as is, or you can configure them to your liking